Bear: Communication

 Bears produce a number of vocal and non-vocal sounds.
-Tongue-clicking, grunting or chuffing many be made in cordial situations, such as between mothers and cubs or courting couples, while moaning, huffing, snorting or blowing air is made when an individual is stressed.
+Tongue-clicking, grunting or chuffing may be made in cordial situations, such as between mothers and cubs or courting couples, while moaning, huffing, snorting or blowing air is made when an individual is stressed.
 Barking is produced during times of alarm, excitement or to give away the animal's position.
 Warning sounds include jaw-clicking and lip-popping, while teeth-chatters, bellows, growls, roars and pulsing sounds are made in aggressive encounters.
 Cubs may squeal, bawl, bleat or scream when in distress and make motor-like humming when comfortable or nursing.

 Bears sometimes communicate with visual displays such as standing upright, which exaggerates the individual's size.
 The chest markings of some species may add to this intimidating display.
 Staring is an aggressive act and the facial markings of spectacled bears and giant pandas may help draw attention to the eyes during agonistic encounters.
 Individuals may approach each other by stiff-legged walking with the head lowered.
 Dominance between bears is asserted by making a frontal orientation, showing the canine teeth, muzzle twisting and neck stretching.
 A subordinate may respond with a lateral orientation, by turning away and dropping the head and by sitting or lying down.

-Bears may mark territory by rubbing against trees and other objects which may serve to spread their scent.
+Bears also communicate with their scent by urinating on or rubbing against trees and other objects.
 This is usually accompanied by clawing and biting the object.
 Bark may be spread around to draw attention to the marking post.
-Pandas are known to mark objects with urine and a waxy substance from their anal glands.
+Pandas establish territories by marking objects with urine and a waxy substance from their anal glands.
 Polar bears leave behind their scent in their tracks which allow individuals to keep track of one another in the vast Arctic wilderness.